A public key cryptography using multinacci block matrices: Introduction

-In 1976, Diffie and Hellman \cite{Diffie1976} provided a solution to the long-standing problem of key exchange and pointed the way to digital signature.
-In 1978 Rivest, Shamir \& Adleman\cite{Rivest1978} proposed a public key cryptosystem which famed as RSA cryptosystem.
-The security of RSA cryptosystem depends on the difficulty level of factoring large integers.\\ R.ALVAREZA, et.al\cite{Alvarez2007} proposed a public key cryptosystem (PKC) based on the generalization of the discrete logarithm problem for block matrices over the field $\mathbb{Z}_p$ with reduced key length for a given level of security.
-Kuppuswamy, et.al \cite{Kuppuswamy2014} has given two different encryption algorithms; One is public key cryptography based on a linear block cipher and the second one is private key cryptography based on a simple symmetric algorithm .
-Viswanath and Kumar\cite{Viswanath2015} proposed a public key cryptosystem using Hill's cipher, in which security of the system depends on the involvement of two digital signatures.

-M. Zeriouh, et.al \cite{Zeriouh2019}, proposed the concept of key exchange between Alice and Bob using specially designed matrices.
-In this key exchange scheme, each of the sender and receiver first chooses a square matrix of suitable order and then both publish their corresponding set of matrices which commute with their corresponding chosen matrices.
+R.ALVAREZA, et.al \cite{alvarez2007new} proposed a public key cryptosystem (PKC) based on the generalization of the discrete logarithm problem for block matrices over the ﬁeld $\mathbb{Z}_{p}$ with the reduced key length for a given level of security.
+Kuppuswamy, et.al \cite{kuppuswamy2014hybrid} has given two different types of encryption algorithms, one of them is public key cryptography based on a linear block cipher and other one is private key cryptography based on a simple symmetric algorithm.
+Viswanath and Kumar \cite{viswanath2015public} proposed a public key cryptosystem using Hill’s cipher, in which security of the system depends on the involvement of two digital signatures.
+To reduce complexity and enhance processing of key in cryptography K. Prasad and H. Mahato \cite{prasad2021cryptography} have proposed a public key cryptography using generalized Fibonacci matrices in which one have to send numbers instead of matrices for key.
+M. Zeriouh, et.al \cite{zeriouh2019cryptography}, proposed the concept of key exchange between Alice and Bob using specially designed matrices.
+In this key exchange scheme, each of the sender and receiver ﬁrst chooses a square matrix of suitable order and then both publish their corresponding set of matrices that commute with their corresponding chosen matrices.
+Some recent work on study of cryptography using number sequences, associated matrices and classical cryptography can be seen in\cite{prasad2021cryptography,prasad2022novel,viswanath2015public,sundarayya2019public,mohan2016improved}.

-In this paper, we propose a modified key exchange scheme and public key cryptography based on generalized Fibonacci matrices and affine-hill cipher.
-In this proposed scheme, the time complexity of key matrix generation is reduced to $\mathcal{O}(1)$.
-The security of our scheme depends on the discrete logarithm problem.
-So our proposed scheme is secure against various known attacks.\\ This paper is organized as follows.
-In section 2, the basic concepts of Affine Cipher, generalized matrices and block matrices are outlined.
-In section 3, we have shown commutativity of the generalized Fibonacci matrices and developed public key cryptography.
-In section 4, we have described an example of proposed scheme.
-Finally in section 5, we present the crypt-analytic strength of model.